-

 Prerequisites

-You will be asked for your AWS account number.
-From the AWS Management Console, click your username in the upper right to open the drop-down menu.
-From here you can copy your account ID.
+• You will be asked for your AWS account number.
+This is available under your user name in the upper right of the AWS Management Console.

 Create a connection